parmort/vim-flashy/README.md

 This piece of software is licensed under the MIT license (see `LICENSE`).

-This plugin copyright (c) 2018 S. Numerius.
+This plugin copyright (c) 2018 N. Prochnau.
 Some rights reserved.